KaiYan289/RLpapersnote/README.md

 Causality-related work includes Judea Pearl's *causal graphical model*, physics-based *structural causal model* (SCM), and statistical *potential outcome framework*.

-Below is a collection of causal inference paper.
+Below is a (rather random) collection of causal inference paper, as I am a beginner and have not read them all to classify them.
 For beginners, read *https://www.bradyneal.com/causal-inference-course*.
 For more papers, you can also read Prof. David Sontag's work.

 * *Understanding Simpson’s Paradox*